Picnics + Potlucks: Tips and Techniques

 Picnic friendly foods.
 There aren’t necessarily “right foods” to bring to a picnic, but there are certainly dishes to avoid.
 In addition to the obvious choices (I’m looking at you ice cream), there are other less obvious options like those deviled eggs that seem perfect for a picnic but by the time they arrive at the park they seem more appropriate for egg salad sandwiches.
 You want sturdy, simple food that requires very little hands-on prep.
 Avoid items that might get soggy and focus on those foods that taste great at room temperature.
 Finger or fork friendly foods are also ideal!

 Simple is best.
 Indoors or out, there is never anything wrong with a great snack board supper with a sliced baguette or crackers along with cheese, cured meats and sweet fruit like grapes and apples.
-Dips and cut-up veggies for dunking are also perfect for a picnic spread: Try my Spicy Avocado Dill Dip or Caramelized Onion Dip – you could also pack up my Signature Tomatillo Salsa and tortilla or chips for dipping.
+Dips and cut-up veggies for dunking are also perfect for picnics: Try my Spicy Avocado Dill Dip or Caramelized Onion Dip – you could also pack up my Signature Tomatillo Salsa and tortilla or chips for dipping.

 Keep the salad dry.
 If you are bringing salads with lettuce greens, pack the dressing separately and toss the salads when you get there.
 Otherwise, lean more towards making pasta salads or sturdy vegetable sides.